Powered by HomeInsurance.com (NPN: 8781838)

 What is considered a mental health condition in life insurance?

-A mental health condition is one that “affects a person’s thinking, feeling, behavior or mood,” per NAMI.
-Those with a mental illness can oftentimes feel alone, yet it is estimated that one in five U.S. adults live with a mental illness.
+A mental health condition is one that “affects your thinking, feeling, behavior, or mood,” per the CDC.
+It also states that mental health conditions are among the most common health conditions in the United States, and nearly one in four U.S. adults live with a mental health condition.
 Although the mental health conditions considered by life insurance companies vary from carrier to carrier, if you have been diagnosed with any of the following mental health conditions, it may impact your premium and potentially your ability to purchase life insurance:

 - Anxiety disorders